mustass/identifiable-latent-metric-space/README.md

 ### Hydra configurations

 We use [Hydra](https://hydra.cc/) for configuration management.
 The configuration files are located in the `configs` directory and are split up into separate sub-configs for the `datamodule`, `decoder`, `encoder`, `optimizer`, etc. configs.
 You can override any configuration parameter by passing it as a command-line argument.
+### Training

-For example, to change the batch size, run:
+ For example, to change the default settings and train, run:
 ```bash
 python ./scripts/train.py datamodule.batch_size=256 datamodule.dataset_root="path/to/celeba/ model.num_decoders=8 model.z_dim=128 general.run_name=ultimate_model
 ```
-### Training

-To train a model with the basic config, run:
+To train a model with the base config, run:
 ```bash
 python ./scripts/train.py
 ```

-### Evaluation
+### Evaluation (to come)

 To evaluate the model (compute geodesics and create plots), run:
 ```bash